-bluebeezle asked: Hi, Fabien.
+bluebeezle said: Hi, Fabien.
 I really enjoy your style.
 I've been struggling to reconcile my love for Japanese style with more interesting character designs.
 You seem to do this flawlessly, though I admit I have a soft spot for Tezuka (forgive me if I'm way off base with your influences).
 I was wondering if Agito Cosmos is likely to ever be translated into English.
 I love your art enough to buy it even if it isn't, but obviously would prefer to be able to read it if that will be an option.

 Hi, thanks for the kind words !

 When we were child in France, we had a lot (I mean A LOT) of different series, comics,movies at disposal.